Library Juice 5:5, February 7, 2002

 abuse of government power, and supports those against whom such

-government power has been employed"
+government power has been employed"and

 Whereas we urge ALA to condemn the establishment of 'secret